 - Exposure Triangle: Aperture, Shutter Speed and ISO

 - 10 Top Photography Composition Rules You Need To Know

 - Why You Need A Tripod for Photography

 - A Beginners Guide to Start Shooting in RAW

 Once you've done a bit of research into photography, you might start to come across photographers and photography websites recommending that you shoot in RAW.
 But what is RAW in photography, and why do so many photographers recommend it?

 What is RAW?

-RAW is a file format supported by most DSLR's, some compacts and even a few smartphones, that captures the raw image data recorded by the sensor when you take a photo.
+RAW is a file format supported by most DSLR's, some compacts and even a few smartphones, that captures the RAW image data recorded by the sensor when you take a photo.
 Normally when you shoot with a digital camera or smartphone, the default setting is for it to save the images you take to your camera's memory card in a format known as JPG or JPEG.

 When shooting in a format like JPEG, image information is compressed and lost when the file is saved.
 This is because a lot of data from the shadows and highlights are stripped from the image and a lot of fine detail is lost due to the compression algorithm.
 This reduces the file size considerably, but the loss of data is irreversible and sometimes makes the image unusable.
 JPEG images are also post-processed in some fashion by the camera, so the end result is that the JPEG may look great in perfect scenarios, but for less than ideal conditions vital recovery information and fine details are lost.

 A RAW file, on the other hand, is an uncompressed version of the image file.
 Essentially the camera takes the image data from the sensor and saves it in an unedited and uncompressed format on the memory card.
 Because no information is compressed with RAW you're able to produce higher quality images, as well as correct problem images that would be unrecoverable if shot in the JPEG format.